BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Create VM](./media/vm001-10.png "Create VM on Azure Stack HCI 22H2")

-12. Click in "Send Ctrl + Alt + Del" at the top of the page now and press any key when you see the message "Press any key at boot from CD or DVD…"
+12. Click on "Send Ctrl + Alt + Del" at the top of the page now and press any key when you see the message "Press any key at boot from CD or DVD…"

     ![Create VM](./media/vm001-11.png "Create VM on Azure Stack HCI 22H2")